 Road bike handlebars & butterfly handlebars

 The stripped-down version of the butterfly handlebar is a “flatbar” (a straight handlebar) with bar ends.
-This allows you to hold the handlebar in at least two different places and change your position when your hands fall asleep.
+This allows you to hold the handlebar in at least two different places and change your position if your hands fall asleep.

 The material of the handlebar is important!

 Just like bicycle frames, handlebars can be made of stiff material or somewhat flexible.
 This can make a big difference in riding comfort!
 There are also handlebars that specifically absorb vibrations.
-If you suspect that your discomfort is caused by constant vibrations, you can test ride such a handlebar.
+If you suspect that your discomfort is caused by constant vibrations, you can test such a handlebar.

-- Are you riding on the right tires?
+- Are you using the right tires?

 - A suspension fork for your hands

 The vibrations caused by the road surface reach your hands, and a suspension fork is there to smooth out surfaces.
-The fork compresses and absorbs bumps before they reach you, creating calm at the handlebar.
+The fork compresses and absorbs bumps before they reach you, thus providing calm at the handlebar.
 If you ride a lot on bad roads, gravel, or other bumpy paths, a bike with a suspension fork can help you.

 ⭐ Bike parts that can help with numb hands ⭐